tulir/fifteen/docs/PROJECT_DEFINITION.md

 might be better to use [iterative deepening A*](https://en.wikipedia.org/wiki/Iterative_deepening_A*) instead of A*, as IDA* has a worst-case space complexity of O(d).

 The puzzles are stored as one-dimensional arrays.
-A* or IDA*
+IDA* requires a stack for remembering the current path.

 The program will be written in [Go](https://golang.org/).
-It will read and output text files with the game board columns separated by spaces and rows separated by newlines.
+It will read text files with the game board columns separated by spaces and rows separated by newlines or JSON with the board as a two-dimensional array.
+It will output the solution as a series of coordinates either separated by commas and newlines or as JSON objects with an `x` and `y` field.

+The program will take options as command-line flags.
+It will also optionally show step-by-step moves with a ncurses-like UI.